RandomNerd01/Dokkan-Calculator/README.md

-2) Enter the Folder in which u installed it and left click the exe twice to start running the program
+2) Left click the exe twice to start running the program